 How Do You Identify Dead Waxworms?

 Dead waxworms appear black and deflated/ flat.
 This happens when they are exposed to extreme cold.
-However, when waxworms turn dark brown and complex, they enter their pupa cycle, and you can use them to feed your chameleon.
+However, when waxworms turn dark brown, they enter their pupa cycle, and you can use them to feed your chameleon.

 How Do You Care for Waxworms?